BioComputingUP/STRPsearch/README.md

 ### Options

+- - `--chainsaw / --no-chainsaw` (BOOL): Whether to use chainsaw segmentation tool or not
 - `--chain` (TEXT): Specific chain to query from the structures.
 Default: all
+- `--db` (TEXT) : Path to the databases to use.
+Default: data/databases
 - `--temp-dir` (TEXT): Path to the temporary directory.
 Default: /tmp
 - `--max-eval` (FLOAT): Maximum E-value of the targets to prefilter.
 Default: 0.01
 - `--min-height` (FLOAT): Minimum height of TM-score signals to be processed.
 Default: 0.4